California Renter Rights: CA Renter Rights for 2024

 1.2 The California Tenant Protection Act of 2019

 Enacted to address the state’s housing crisis, this act introduced statewide rent control and just cause eviction protections.
+The California Tenant Protection Act includes rent control regulations that impact both landlords and tenants.
 Understanding its provisions is crucial for both landlords and tenants in 2024.

 1.3 Federal Fair Housing Act and California Fair Employment and Housing Act